 Located right by Waterfront Station, this is THE perfect place to scope out views of the iconic Canada Place sails and the sweeping North Shore mountains – all the better when the cherry blossoms bloom and add a pop of pastel pink to the scene.
 This is THE quintessential Vancouver snap, so get to it!

 Not only does this park offer some of the best views in the Lower Mainland, the cluster of trees lining the path near Horizons restaurant is ridiculously pretty and picturesque.

 SFU students, come here for a brief respite from the terror of finals.

 This little park at Buchanan and Rosser:

-It’s right by Brentwood Mall, so easily accessible by Skytrain if you don’t mind a short walk.
+You’ll find this gem super close to The Amazing Brentwood, so easily accessible by Skytrain if you don’t mind a short walk.

 Found this spot completely by accident so keep it on the DL 😉

 Located just off Hastings right by Burnaby Mountain, this little neighbourhood is seriously CRAWLING with beautiful blooms, each street more picturesque than the next.